-I hold a BA in History from the University of Hull, and a double MA in Women's and Gender Studies (GEMMA) from the University of Hull and Central European University, Budapest.
+I am in the final year of my PhD in the History department, which is generously funded by the Consortium for the Humanities and the Arts South-East England (CHASE).
+I hold a BA in History from the University of Hull and a double MA in Women's and Gender Studies (GEMMA) from the University of Hull and Central European University.

 I have also conducted research at several other institutions.
 Firstly, I investigated modern slavery for Walk Free, situated in the Wilberforce Institute for the study of Slavery and Emancipation, Hull.
 These findings were published in the Global Slavery Index 2014.
 Following this, I worked for a number of years at Bletchley Park.
 More recently, I completed a placement at the British Library locating and examining items in their collection related to the Second World War, which resulted in several collection guides, blogs, and a forthcoming exhibition.

 My thesis is provisionally titled ‘Against His Will?
 Recovering male on male sexual violence in London, 1761-1861’.
 Consent within homosexual acts was only introduced into British legislation in the twentieth century, and no full-length study exists which examines sexual violence which adult men suffered before this period.
 This project will do exactly that, asking what the nature and incidence of this sexual violence was, and asking how evidence of acts which have only been recently criminalised can be discovered in the past.
 To do this, several hundred cases of male homosexual activity which came through the criminal justice system have been analysed, including witness statements from the Middlesex and Westminster Sessions (held at the London Metropolitan Archives), trial reports in the Old Bailey Proceedings, and court coverage in several London Newspapers.